What happens when you add expenses offline?

 - groceries

-4. The same model helps the MCP connector
+4. The MCP connector reads the same ledger

 start splitting